-Whiteheads, blackheads, and pimples won’t stand a chance against these five pore-unclogging techniques.
+Whiteheads and blackheads won’t stand a chance against these simple yet effective pore-unclogging techniques.

 Clogged pores are undoubtedly a pesky complexion concern that can be tricky to deal with.
 And while there are plenty of pore products out there, how do you determine which is right for you?
 First, let’s start with a quick refresher as to what exactly is happening when you have a blocked pore.
 “A pore is an opening in the skin through which oil and sweat can reach the skin’s surface,” explains Chicago dermatologist Jordan Carqueville, M.D.
 “Each is associated with a sebaceous gland, and can become clogged with oil and dead skin cells, creating a blackhead, whitehead, or pimple.”
 And while it’s a myth that pores open and close, they can expand and contract (and subsequently appear larger and smaller) depending on how much of that gunk is stuck in them.
 Luckily, there are a multitude of ways to get that grime out.
 Here, Carqueville’s five suggestions for how to effectively deep clean your pores.

 These vitamin A derivatives increase cellular turnover, preventing dead skin cells from sitting on the surface of the skin and, you guessed it, blocking pores, says Carqueville.
 They’re also tried-and-true anti-agers, helping to stimulate collagen for smoother skin (talk about added benefits).
 Keep in mind that they can have some potentially unsightly side effects—namely dryness and flaking—so use just a pea-size amount for your entire face, and apply only every other night until your skin acclimates to the ingredient.
 One product to try: StriVectin Advanced Retinol Pore Refiner ($69, strivectin.com).